-Head to the infamous bar on the Hilton Hotel’s 23rd floor to enjoy the best urban views in Manchester.
-On a sunny day, you can even see the surrounding hills in the distance, but even on a cloudy day you’ll be treated to moody and dramatic city scenes with all of the city’s most iconic buildings in sight, contemporary glass contrasting against Neo-Gothic structures.
-At night, this is the perfect place to sip a cocktail while admiring the bright city lights.
+Head to this bar on the Hilton Hotel’s 23rd floor to enjoy the best urban views in Manchester.
+On a sunny day you can see as far as the hills surrounding the city, but even when it’s cloudy you’ll be treated to a moody and dramatic skyline, with contemporary glass set against Neo-Gothic architecture.
+With all Manchester’s well-known buildings in sight, this is the perfect place to sip an evening cocktail while admiring the bright city lights.

-The Pennines sit on the edge of Greater Manchester, many of their peaks within easy proximity of the city.
-Werneth Low hill close to Hyde offers unparalleled vistas over Manchester city centre from its summit with iconic landmarks such as Beetham Tower and Jodrell Bank Observatory visible in clear conditions.
+The Pennines sit on the edge of Greater Manchester.
+The summit of Werneth Low hill, close to the town of Hyde, offers unparalleled vistas over Manchester city centre.
+Take a picnic and gaze out over iconic landmarks such as Beetham Tower and Jodrell Bank Observatory, which are visible in clear conditions.

 Chorlton Water Park

-If you’re seeking spectacular scenery but don’t want to travel far out of the city centre, head to Chorlton water park for an evening stroll.
+If you’re seeking spectacular country scenery but don’t want to travel too far out of the city centre, head to Chorlton Water Park for an evening stroll.
 Located beside the River Mersey, this picturesque lake is surrounded by a nature reserve and becomes incredibly photogenic at golden hour, when the setting sun reflects on the water to create beautiful views.

 King Street Townhouse

-One of the city centre’s most desirable hotels features a rooftop infinity pool, where guests can float while admiring urban vistas – the only place in Manchester where you watch the sun set over the city from the water.
-There’s also a roof terrace if you don’t fancy a swim, offering beautiful views of the Town Hall and many other iconic Manchester buildings.
+One of the city centre’s most desirable hotels features a rooftop infinity spa pool, where guests can float while admiring the urban views; it’s the only place in Manchester where you can watch the sun set over the city from the water.
+After your relaxing soak, make your way up to the roof terrace to admire vistas of the Town Hall and many other beautiful buildings.